-When we assess an organization’s performance measurement system as it relates to overall strategy, execution and performance management, what we typically find is a disconnected set of goals, measures, initiatives, monitoring methods, and management review.
+When we assess an organization’s performance measurement system as it relates to the overall strategy, execution, and performance management, what we typically find is a disconnected set of goals, measures, initiatives, monitoring methods, and management review.
 This explains why many senior executives express frustration with their organization’s ability to execute strategy and improve performance.
 Among other challenges, this problem originates from a fundamental misapplication of performance measures as they contribute to the achievement of the purpose of the organization.

 Performance Measurement That Matters.

 When assessing organization performance, there are five broad measurement areas that contribute to driving improved organization results.